p4lang/p4runtime/proto/p4/GenericTable.md

 needs to be a runtime check.
 This however keeps implementation simpler and faster since we avoid further recursive nesting.

 `port` is a varbytes of max size 64 bits each.
-The field has a `repeated_type` as well, so it is defined as list of varbits through p4info.
+The field is a list so it is defined as list of varbits through p4info.

 ```
 unions {